Skip to main content

 This command is not available for installations without SPQR coordinator.

-REGISTER ROUTER <router_id> ADDRESS <address>
+REGISTER ROUTER <routerID> ADDRESS <address>

-REGISTER ROUTER r1 ADDRESS '[localhost]:6432'
+REGISTER ROUTER r1 ADDRESS '[localhost]:6432';

 UNREGISTER ROUTER